brendoau/genaispbc1/README.md

 For an overview of the EDS ecosystem of access control, read https://docs.da.live/administrators/guides/permissions and https://docs.da.live/administrators/guides/permissions#a-common-pitfall

+The key concept here is that:

+> - **Ability to author content** - This access control is handled by DA or Java-based AEM.
+> - **Ability to preview content** - This access control is handled by Edge Delivery Services.
+> - **Ability to publish content** - This access control is handled by Edge Delivery Services.
+> - **Ability to view content** - This access control is handled by Edge Delivery Services.

 ## Harden EDS and DA permissions

-### Setup and limit the ability to preview and publish
+### Setup and limit the ability to preview and publish to EDS

 #### Obtain your auth token in order to use the AEM Admin API